 Of course, cleaning up inside play depends on the willingness of officials to make the calls consistently all year, not just in December.
 In previous years, the enforcement of this point of emphasis always seems to leak away as conference play commences.

 "The rules regarding rough play are clearly written.
 Individual interpretation distorts their intent and is unacceptable.
 The emphasis of the game needs to be returned to that of skill rather than rough, physical play.
 Only a concerted effort on the part of all will bring that about.
 Most importantly, officials must call each and every game under these rules; however, coaches must teach in accordance with these rules and demand that their players adhere to them."

 Another point of emphasis covers intentional fouls and fouls away from the ball at the end of the game, especially in situations where the fouling team is trailing and attempting to foul to regain possession of the ball.
 Officials are instructed to call and penalize these fouls as described in the rule book, rather than letting them slide due to the game situation.

-Officials shall ensure that a player has possession of the ball before granting a timeout.
-If it is not clear that a player on the team requesting the timeout has possession, officials shall err on the side of not granting the timeout.
+The final point of emphasis has referees being instructed to ensure that a player has possession of the ball before granting a timeout.
+If it is not clear that a player on the team requesting the timeout has possession, officials shall not grant the timeout.